drumovski/SOTRPC-Part-A/README.md

   - Links to Facebook, Instagram

-  - Gallery of photos - displays art work from the club (Uses local file system).
+  - Gallery of photos - displays art work from the club.